Written byAmanda Wong

 How to edit a screenshot with Preview

 Basic edits such as cropping, rotating, and resizing a screenshot are featured in the Preview app.
-In this part, we are going to dive into the detailed steps to edit a screenshot in Preview.
+In this part, we are going to dive into the detailed steps to edit a screenshot with Mac Markup tool in Preview.

 How to crop a screenshot